elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 #### Scenario 2 - override has side-effects

 The `CMD` instruction launches an application or service that a notebook consumes.
-For example, a Docker image might by default launch an application that provides computational (or connectivity) services that notebooks rely on.
+For example, a container image might by default launch an application that provides computational (or connectivity) services that notebooks rely on.

 ```bash
 ...
 CMD ["python3", "/path/to/application-or-service"]
 ```

-When the Docker container is started to process a notebook the referenced application is unavailable because it wasn't automatically started.
+When the container started to process a notebook, the referenced application is unavailable because it wasn't automatically started.
 If feasible, the notebook could launch the application in the background in a code cell like so:

 ```python
 import os